Fieldwork isn’t part of the work. Fieldwork is the work.

 About “Braden”

 Braden is my middle name — but it also carries a deeper meaning.
-Braden [Bradán] is derived from an Irish Gaelic word meaning “salmon.”
+When I started this practice, my first project was fieldwork on “Braden” itself.
+I found that Braden [Bradán] is derived from an Irish Gaelic word meaning “salmon.”
 In Irish folklore, Bradán feasa — the ‘Salmon of Knowledge’ — was said to grant the world’s wisdom to whoever caught it.
+Hear the legend in the audio player below.

 Training & Certifications